 Zurich income protection insurance policies

-The maximum benefit with Zurich Income Protection is 65% of the first £60,000 of your gross income and 45% of anything you earn above that, up to a maximum benefit of £240,000 each year.
-The monthly benefit can be paid until the end of your policy term, or for a maximum of 2 years if you want to reduce costs.
-You can also choose single or dual deferment periods.
+Zurich Income Protection covers up to 65% of the first £60,000 of your gross income and 45% above that, up to a maximum of £240,000 each year.
+You can choose payments for the full policy term or a shorter two-year period to reduce costs, along with single or dual deferment options

-As part of its recent improvements, Zurich has added a Maximum and Minimum Benefit Guarantee, ideal if you are a contractor or self-employed and your income fluctuates.
-The maximum benefit guarantee means that if you can’t work and your insured benefit is within 10% of the maximum allowed based on your earnings, Zurich will pay the full monthly benefit amount (minus any ongoing income).
-If you don’t meet those requirements, the Maximum Benefit Guarantee will still cover your monthly benefit up to £1,500 if your salary has dropped.
+Zurich offers a Maximum and Minimum Benefit Guarantee, usefull if you are a contractor or self-employed and your income fluctuates.
+The maximum benefit guarantee means that if you can’t work and your insured benefit is within 10% of the maximum allowed based on your earnings, Zurich will pay the full monthly amount (minus any ongoing income).
+Otherwise, the Maximum Benefit Guarantee will cover your monthly benefit up to £1,500 if your salary has dropped.

-Other notable features of Zurich’s income protection cover include a return to work package so you’ll keep getting a percentage of your benefit if you go back part-time or take a lower-paid job, and waiver of premium, so you won’t have to pay premiums while you're claiming.
-You can choose to add extra benefits for an additional cost, such as multi-fracture cover and Income Protection Enhanced, which includes trauma cover, a hospital stay benefit and a funeral benefit.
+Zurich’s income protection cover includes a return to work package so you can receive reduced benefits if you go back part-time or to a lower-paid role, plus waiver of premium so you don’t pay while claiming.
+You can add extra benefits for an additional cost, such as multi-fracture cover and Income Protection Enhanced, which includes trauma cover, a hospital stay benefit and a funeral benefit.

 Zurich customer reviews

-Zurich currently holds a Trustpilot score of 3.7 out of 5, which is considered “average” and is the second-lowest customer service rating among the income protection providers in our guide.
+Zurich currently holds a Trustpilot score of 3.5 out of 5, which is considered “average” and is the lowest customer service rating among the income protection insurance providers in our guide.
 However, this score reflects feedback across all of Zurich’s insurance and retirement products, so it’s worth reviewing individual comments to see if customers rate its income protection service more favourably.

 Zurich claims payout